vitalsong/dsplib/README.md

 ./build/benchs/dsplib-benchs
 ```

-The implementation of a power-of-two size FFT is not much different from other popular implementations.
-For other cases, the `czt` algorithm is used, which, however, loses in terms of well-factorizable sizes.
+The implementation of non-power-of-two FFT is based on the general factorization algorithm.
+It is usually slower, but not critical.

+For prime and semi-prime numbers, the czt algorithm is used, which can be significantly slower (but not as slow as regular DFT).

 > Use `FFT(N!=2^K)` only if you know what you are doing.